Description and Frequently Asked Questions

 Tracking Attestation submission and approval does not mean that the facility, facility owner, facility's output, or sale of facility's output are, in fact, Green-e® Energy Certified.

 It simply means that a Tracking Attestation form for the facility has been submitted to and approved by CRS, and the facility's output may be used by participants in the Green-e® Energy program to streamline Green-e® Energy verification and certification.
-For convenience to Green-e® Energy participants, CRS maintains a confidential and proprietary list of electricity generation facilities that have been recognized by CRS as meeting these criteria.
+For convenience to Green-e® Energy participants, CRS maintains a list of electricity generation facilities that have been recognized by CRS as meeting these criteria.

 The term "Green-e® Energy eligible" has in the past been used to describe generation facilities that have had active Tracking Attestations on file with CRS.
 CRS has discontinued any allowance of such designations because such review was not a guarantee that a facility's output may be used in a Green-e® Energy certified sale and CRS seeks to avoid confusion with certified products.
 CRS does not endorse the use of the term "Green-e® Eligible" in any circumstance, including in wholesale and retail transactions.
 In cases where an alternative to "Green-e Eligible" is required (in supply contracts, for example), the terms "Approved Tracking Attestation on File with CRS" or "CRS Listed" may be used.